A study by Google found that almost 50% of internet users check out product videos…

-Its fine we all make mistakes, one of ours I am going to share was to produce a little product video a year ago (see Convert Insights First Demo) and then expect people to understand all the technical terms are and jump right into our beta and convert to life-long customers.
+Its fine we all make mistakes, one of ours I am going to share was to produce a little product video a year ago and then expect people to understand all the technical terms are and jump right into our beta and convert to life-long customers.
 Wrong!
 Nobody cares about our product if they do not know what pain it solves.
-Watching a interview with Miguel Hernandez on Mixergy (he’s from GrumoMedia), a month ago made me realize how bad our first video actually was.
+Watching an interview with Miguel Hernandez on Mixergy (he’s from GrumoMedia), a month ago made me realize how bad our first video actually was.

 Tell a Tale